maevadevs/Go-Developer-Foundation/readme.md

 ---

-This is a developer's foundation for working with Go
+This is a developer's foundation for working with Go.

 1. [Hello World](./01-Hello-World/)
 1. [Cards Project](./02-Cards-Project/)